EfekTyndall/internship-notes/Praktikumsbericht/Mirai Micropsi BPP Bericht.md

 [Insert Skill Creation Screenshot 4]

 Adjusting the camera's gain and exposure is the next step.
 These settings can be tweaked while viewing the live image on the screen.
-For the best results, the camera's focus and aperture may also need manual adjustments, with an aperture value of 8 being recommended.
-The camera should be set up so the target object is clearly visible in the live image.
+Here a gain value of [input gain value] and a exposure value of [input exposure value].
+The camera should be set up so the target object is clearly visible in the live view.

 [Insert Skill Creation Screenshot 5]